LeanerCloud/AutoSpotting/STACKSETS.md

 1. Grant proper permissions for using StackSets:
    [instructions](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/stacksets-prereqs.html).
-1. Create Stacksets with parameter **StackSets=True** in your "Base/Main" region and set parameter **StackSetsMainRegion** equals to that region (default to us-east-1).
+1. Create Stacksets with parameter **DeployUsingStackSets=True** in your "Base/Main" region, set parameter **StackSetsMainRegion** equals to that region (default to us-east-1) and add that region as first when you specify in which regions deploy stack.
-1. Annotate stack Outputs:
-   - AutoSpottingLambdaARN
-   - LambdaRegionalExecutionRoleARN
-1. Update just created StackSet setting StackSet CloudFormation Parameters:
-   - AutoSpottingLambdaARN
-   - LambdaRegionalExecutionRoleARN

-   with the previously annoted values.
-1. Update StackSet and add any other region you need (now or later).

-If you use autospotting in only one region, you can stop after point 4.
-(in theory you can stop after point 2, but is better to execute 3 and 4 too, this way if you later need another region you can just add it).

 ### Internals